shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersie hopped off the boulder, took off the boots, and retrieved her wolf skin.
 She put it on and turned back into a wolf.

 Muddy ran to wolf Ersie and gave her a big hug.
-“Don’t ever leave me, sis.”
+“Don’t ever leave me, Ersie.”

 “I won’t.”
 Ersie hugged her back, squeezing her tight.